rodrigopaco1986/simple-daterange-picker/README.md

     }
 ```

 Also, you can pass a string with default date range to use in the component.
-If no value is passed, TODAY value is set as default.
+If no value is passed, TODAY value is set as default, but if you want to remove the date filter to show all records, you can use DateHelper::ALL

 Additionally, we added a custom date range picker that allows user to specify the column to order by with its value and as well as in the case of a joined table to prevent ambiguous mysql error, you can specify the actual table name to know the actual column you are referring to.
 this takes, the column to check the date range picker and as well as the column to order by with the asc/desc direction.